-This set has six 20 oz bowls perfect for eating soup, cereal or to be used for snacks.
+This set has six 20 oz bowls perfect for eating soup and cereal or for being used for snacks.
 They are made of porcelain and are heavy enough to keep the soup hot.

 3. Soup Spoon

-These stainless steel spoons make eating soup even more fun!
+These spoons make eating soup even more fun!
 Tie cute tags around them to thank the guests for coming.

-Soup is a perfect food for Friendsgiving.
+- Soup is a perfect food for Friendsgiving.
 You’ll love hosting one!
-Check out all the awesome ideas.
+Check out all the fabulous ideas.